FitzHawke/soxyn/notes/docs/SOPS.md

 # SOPS

-SOPS is a secrets management utility made by mozilla.
-It enables secrets to be stored encrypted and only decrypted at runtime.
+[SOPS](https://github.com/getsops/sops) is a secrets management utility originally made by mozilla.
+It enables secrets to be encrypted and stored somewhere with public access and only decrypted when and where they are needed.
+[SOPS-nix](https://github.com/Mic92/sops-nix) is the nix implementation.

 ## `.sops.yaml`